hgb2/PSAS-Capstone/documents/Design.md

         Toggle the state value
     END IF

-    SET the pin's state value to state

-    RETURN 0 if everything went well, 1 otherwise

 END FUNCTION

 FUNCTION write_pin(pin, value, mem)
     INPUTS:  pin -- the GPIO pin number (must be an output pin)